giasemidis/mia_syn_mia_app/README.md

 There are two main files in the repository

-1. `extract_predictons.py`, which reads the comments of a post, extracts the participants' predictions and calculates their score for this round.
-It reads the token and user id from the `config.json` file.
-It writes these scores in an output file.
+1. `extract_predictons.py`, which reads the comments from a post, extracts the participants' predictions and calculates their score for this round.
+It reads the token and user id from the `tokens.json` file.
+It writes these scores in an output (.csv) file.
 It requires three input (console) arguments:
-  * `--post_id` or `-i`, the id of the post of the round under consideration.
+  * `--post_id` or `-i`, the id of the post under consideration.
   * `--results_file` or `-r`, the file-name of the actual results of this round.
-The file must be a txt file and results must be written as a string of 1s or 2s.
+The file must be a .txt file and results must be written as a string of 1 and 2.
-  * `--output` or `-o`, the filename of the output file, where the scores will be stored.
+  * `--day or -d`,  an integer, the round of the regular season.
+This is used to store the output file, in the format `predictions_day_%d.csv `.
-  	To run it, type: `python extract_predictions.py -i 12345678 -r path/to/results_file.txt -o path/to/output_file.json`
+    	To run it, type: `python extract_predictions.py -i post_id -r path/to/results_file.txt -d round_number`
-2. `update_table.py`, which reads the scores files produced by the previous scripts and updates the table of the competition.
-It reads the user-names and their corresponding useri ds from the `usernames.json` file.
+2. `update_table.py`, which reads the scores files produced with the previous script and updates the table of the competition.
 It requires three input (console) arguments:
   * `--table_file` or `-t`, which is a `.csv` file which stores the current table.
-  * `--scores_file` or `-s`, which is a `.json` file which stores the scores produced in the previous step.
+  * `--scores_file` or `-s`, which is a `.csv` file which stores the scores produced in the previous step.
   * `--output` or `-o`, which is a `.csv` file which stores the updated table.
-  	To run it, type: `python update_table.py -t path/to/table.csv -s path/to/results_file.json -o path/to/updated_table.csv`
+       To run it, type: `python update_table.py -t path/to/table.csv -s path/to/results_file.csv -o path/to/updated_table.csv`

+Two more files are required:

+  * `config.json`, which includes several configuration options of the app, such as:
+    + number of games
+    + datetime format of the games in the post
+    + output directory
+  * `tokens.json`, which include the details of the Facebook graph API tokens.

-**WARNING**: For privacy reasons both the `config.json` and `usernames.json` are not filled in in this repository.
+**WARNING**: For privacy reasons the `tokens.json` file is not included in this repository.